kentdlee/SCSI/source/index.rst

 Lesson 22
 -----------
 Detect if two balls collide in the application and have them cancel each other out (i.e. make them disappear from the screen).
-You can do this by `examining the *pygame.sprite.spritecollideany* method <https://www.pygame.org/docs/ref/sprite.html#pygame.sprite.groupcollideany>`_ and coding your program to detect collisions.
+You can do this by `examining the pygame.sprite.spritecollideany method <https://www.pygame.org/docs/ref/sprite.html#pygame.sprite.groupcollideany>`_ and coding your program to detect collisions.
 You must code the distance formula into your callback to detect collisions.

 You will have to research a few things to get this to work.
-One gotcha is the before sprites are rendered the first time, their locations are all
+One gotcha is that before sprites are rendered the first time, their locations are all
 0,0.
 So you need to wait until they have been rendered at least once before you start detecting collisions.
 You could do this with a boolean variable in the *App* class.
 After you switch the boolean value to true, then you can start checking for collisions.